gflze/CSGO-ZE-Configs/README.md

 ```
 m_iFrags     - The number of kills a player has
 m_iName      - The targetname of an entity
-m_OnUser#    - An OnUser# output attached to a player.
+m_OnUser#    - An OnUser# output attached to an entity.
 Ranges from m_OnUser1 to m_OnUser4.
 ```

 The general template of a SaveLevel config will be as follows: